gardener/gardener/docs/deployment/deploy_gardenlet_via_operator.md

 ```

 This causes `gardener-operator` to deploy gardenlet to the same cluster where it is running.
-Once it came up, gardenlet will create a `Seed` resource with the same name and uses the `Gardenlet` resource for self-upgrades (see [this document](deploy_gardenlet_manually.md#self-upgrades)).
+Once it comes up, gardenlet will create a `Seed` resource with the same name and uses the `Gardenlet` resource for self-upgrades (see [this document](deploy_gardenlet_manually.md#self-upgrades)).

 ### Remote Clusters

-If you want it to deploy gardenlet into some other cluster, create a kubeconfig `Secret` and reference it in the `Gardenlet` resource:
+If you want `gardener-operator` to deploy gardenlet into some other cluster, create a kubeconfig `Secret` and reference it in the `Gardenlet` resource:

 ```yaml
 apiVersion: v1